 It all began with the Erie Canal.
 Opened in 1825, the Canal connected the Great Lakes to the Atlantic Ocean, cutting transport costs by some 95 percent.
 New York City, the Canal’s eastern terminus, quickly became the nation’s largest port.
 Towns and cities along the canal route grew explosively.
 By 1850, 80 percent of New York's population lived within twenty-five miles of a canal.
 The area between Rochester and Utica flooded with newcomers.
 Some sought prosperity; others pursued some religious or social ideal.
 Men and women of every social, ethnic, political, and religious background mixed in unpredictable ways.
 Cut off from their families and their communities of origin, many felt free to explore radical new ways of arranging their lives.

 So fertile was the region for new religious ideas that it became known as the Burned-over District: so many evangelists, revivalists, and new prophets had crossed its landscape that it seemed the people were “burned over” and could welcome no more.
 But west-central New York also hosted another kind of radicalism that is sometimes forgotten by history: freethought, a social and intellectual movement that questions traditional orthodoxies and denies religious dogmas.
-Alongside the freethinkers stood other radical reformers: abolitionists … suffragists and other champions of woman’s rights … sex radicals … dress reformers … Utopian communalists, anarchists, and more.
+Alongside the freethinkers stood other radical reformers: abolitionists … suffragists and other champions of woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) … sex radicals … dress reformers … Utopian communalists, anarchists, and more.
 Often they were the same people.
 In other cases representatives of seemingly independent causes intertwined in surprising ways.
-(To name one example: Suffragist Elizabeth Cady Stanton was cousin to abolitionist philanthropist Gerrit Smith, and met her future husband at a social event held at Smith’s mansion.)
+(To name one example: Suffragist Elizabeth Cady Stanton was cousin to abolitionist philanthropist Gerrit Smith and met her future husband at a social event held at Smith’s mansion.)
 Radical reform in west-central New York State forms a fabric whose weave is intricate and always surprising.

-Whether you’re exploring this website out of pure curiosity or planning a trip through west-central New York, please enjoy all the Freethought Trail has to offer!
+Whether you’re exploring this website out of pure curiosity or hoping to make a future trip through west-central New York, please enjoy all the Freethought Trail has to offer!